 INTENSIFICATION BLOCK III: Patients receive dexamethasone PO BID or IV on days 1-5; high-dose cytarabine IV over 3 hours every 12 hours on days 1-2; etoposide IV over 1-2 hours every 12 hours on days 3-5; pegaspargase IV over 1-2 hours on day 6; and triple IT therapy on day 5 as in Intensification Block I. The next course (based on randomization) begins on day 22 or when blood counts recover (whichever occurs later).

-MAINTENANCE THERAPY: All patients receive vincristine sulfate IV on days 1, 29, and 57; dexamethasone PO BID or IV on days 1-5, 29-33, and 57-61; mercaptopurine PO on days 1-84; methotrexate PO on days 8, 15, 22, 29, 36, 43, 50, 57, 64, 71, and 78 (omit day 29 for SR patients during the first 4 courses); methotrexate IT on day 1 (and day 29 during the first 4 courses for SR patients and during the first 2 courses for IR patients).
-Patients with CNS3 IR disease also undergo cranial radiation therapy during the first 4 weeks (course 1).
+MAINTENANCE THERAPY: All patients receive vincristine sulfate IV over 1 minute on days 1, 29, and 57; dexamethasone PO BID or IV on days 1-5, 29-33, and 57-61; mercaptopurine PO on days 1-84; methotrexate PO on days 8, 15, 22, 29, 36, 43, 50, 57, 64, 71, and 78 (omit day 29 for SR patients during the first 4 cycles); methotrexate IT on day 1 (and day 29 during the first 4 cycles for SR patients and during the first 2 cycles for IR patients).
+Patients with CNS1-3VHR and CNS2 VHR, and CNS3 IR disease also undergo cranial radiation therapy during the first 4 weeks (cycle 1).
 Treatment in female patients with T-ALL and patients with T-LLY repeats every 12 weeks for up to 2 years from the start of Interim Maintenance (week 119).
 Treatment in male patients with T-ALL repeats every 12 weeks for up to 3 years from the start of Interim Maintenance (week 171).

 All treatment continues in the absence of disease progression or unacceptable toxicity.